 - Tooth Loss: Tooth loss in seniors often associated with different diseases, such as gum disease or dementia.
 Proper dental care can help prevent this.
 If you start losing teeth, it is important to see a dentist immediately.

-- Oral Thrush: Oral thrush is an overgrowth of the fungus Candida albicans in the mouth caused by diseases such as dry mouth, diabetes, or cancer or certain medications.
-Thrush can be prevented by rinsing your mouth after taking medication or by eating yogurt that contains Lactobacillus acidophilus, in addition to routine care for your mouth.
+- Oral Thrush: Oral thrush is an overgrowth of the fungus Candida albicans in the mouth caused by diseases such as dry mouth, diabetes or cancer.
+Thrush can be prevented by eating yogurt that contains Lactobacillus acidophilus, in addition to routine care for your mouth.

 Caring for dentures is important, too.
 You should clean your dentures once a day with a soft brush and denture cleaner, and always rinse after eating.
 When you are not wearing your dentures, be sure to keep them completely submerged in water, or else the dentures will dry out, causing them to warp.
 Hot water can also cause them to change shape, so be sure to only use cool or lukewarm water.
 Be very careful when handling your dentures so as not to drop them.
 It is recommended that you only handle them while standing over a sink full of water or a folded towel, just in case.